javimangal/Dust-Microbiome-Review/README.md

 -   [Part 2](R/Descriptive_analysis.qmd).
 Descriptive analyses.
 [PDF](docs/reports/Descriptive_analysis.pdf)
 -   [Part 3](R/ESC-DAG_cited_by.qmd).
 Analysis of studies citing the [ESC-DAG method](https://pubmed.ncbi.nlm.nih.gov/31325312/) in the last two years.
 [PDF](docs/reports/ESC-DAG_cited_by.pdf)
 -   [Part 4](R/Implied_graphs.qmd).
 Mapping procedure, for the reconstruction of implied graphs from studies assessing the relationship between the indoor dust microbiome and allergic diseases.
 [PDF](docs/reports/Implied_graphs.pdf)

-Although I have made significant efforts to ensure reproducibility of this project, I encourage you to contact ([contact me](mailto:j.mancillagalindo@uu.nl)) or post a request in this repository in case you encounter any issues.

 ## Project Structure